Cover of The Software Engineer's Guidebook: Navigating senior, tech lead, and staff engineer positions at tech companies and startups

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from The Software Engineer's Guidebook: Navigating senior, tech lead, and staff engineer positions at tech companies and startups:
+The most popular highlights from The Software Engineer's Guidebook: Navigating senior, tech lead, and staff engineer positions at tech companies and startups, saved by readers on Screvi.

 “There are downsides to working at consultancies.
 The most common: Career development-wise, these companies usually don’t offer paths to above staff engineer-level, which is one step above senior engineer.
 The scope of work is limited to what the customer sets.
 Consultancies are generally hired for projects that a customer considers to be outside its core competency.
 Not much focus on good software engineering practices.
 Clients pay for short-term results, not for a developer to work on long-term things like reducing tech debt.
 It might be hard to switch to product-focused companies later.
 Companies that build products like Big Tech, startups, and scaleups tend to have very different cultures where maintainability is important, as is taking the initiative.
 Working at a consultancy for too long can make the switch to these places harder.”